-While we grow older we often feel that love can dwindle with time, because of what we associate love to does.
-Often we believe that relationship must be as passionate and supportive as they where in the beginning when we “fell in love”.
+While we grow older we often feel that love can dwindle with time, because of what we associate love to does dwindle.
+Often we believe that relationships must be as passionate and supportive as they where in the beginning when we “fell in love”.
 Insisting that the other and yourself are not free to grow and learn.
 Therefore we believe we could be in love and fall out of love, or grow apart.

 4. Love has an opposite. / taken away

 Often when we believe we have a grasp on what love is, we strongly believe we know exactly what it is and what it obviously is not.
 Regardless of what those opposing definitions might be, we believe there is an obvious distinction between them and love.
 In this perception there seems to be quite a number of people and actions that are loving and, by definition, many others.

 This seems completely plausible when we associate love to actions and the people that perform them.
 Clearly we want some and must avoid others for our safety.
 This is a necessary step on the awakening of the awareness of love’s presence, however, at this stage we usually get so engrossed by the enjoyment of this love that it is hard to get past our definitions that anything else could possibly be love also.

 Love is all-encompassing, therefore this is indeed an aspect of the truth of what it is, however, consciousness’s definitions make it impossible to feel that way.
 It is easy to assume that we completely understand what we experience, yet a feeling really isn’t meant to be understood.
 When we attempt to do so we isolate it, and when it is isolated it is made separate and therefore there is love and everything is absent of it.
 Including ourselves.